jbaudanza/rxeventstore/README.md

 [Event Sourcing](http://martinfowler.com/eaaDev/EventSourcing.html) pattern and [RxJs](https://github.com/ReactiveX/rxjs).

 Redis and PostgreSQL are currently supported as data stores.
+The redis driver also has the ability to project the event log onto any other redis data structure.

 RxEventStore is designed to be used in concert with [RxRemote](https://github.com/jbaudanza/rxremote), which allows you to subscribe to observables remotely via a WebSocket, but either one can be used by individually.